neurodroid/stimfit/doc/sphinx/linux_install_guide/downloads.rst

 Downloading and unpacking the sources of Stimfit
 ================================================

 You can visit the `Stimfit homepage <http://www.stimfit.org>`_ and click on the menu downloads.
-There you will find the Linux/Unix link which redirects you to the download zone of the different Stimfit verstions.
+There you will find the Linux/Unix link which redirects you to the download zone of the different Stimfit versions.
 For this guide we will download the ``Stimfit`` version |version| for Linux.
 Just click on it or type the following in your terminal:

 ::

     >>> wget http://www.stimfit.org/stimfit-version.tar.gz

-Where **version** is the current ``Stimifit`` version (|version| in our case).
+Where **version** is the current ``Stimfit`` version (|version| in our case).
 After download the tar.gz file into a local directory (for example /usr/local) and type the following command to uncompress/untar:

 ::